 How to Recover From an Eating Disorder

 When it comes to eating disorder treatment and recovery, people are divided.
 "I think people in the eating disorder field are quite confused about this," says Dr. Strober.
-"There are people of the opinion that you can never recover because you might be at risk for a relapse."
+"There are people of the opinion that a person can never recover because they might be at risk for a relapse."

 However, it ultimately comes down to how one defines recovery, he explains: "Recovery is defined as the absence of symptoms for a sufficiently long period of time.
 Do people develop an eating disorder, recover from an eating disorder, and live the rest of their adult life without a return of the disorder?
 The answer is, they do, and that defines recovery."

 Recovering from an eating disorder can be a long and challenging process, but it is possible with the right support and resources.
 Here are some steps that can help with the recovery process: